foopod/blog-2.0/_tutorials/making-a-website.md

 That was easy, now we have an empty repo, well except for that README.

-The first thing we are going to do now is add an html file that will be the first iteration of our website.
+The first thing we are going to do now is add an html file that will be the first part of our website.

 To do this click the **Create new file** button.
 Up the top you can name the file and for our website to work properly this homepage of your website must be called `index.html`.
 Easy.